g3n1uss/matlab-mnist-two-layer-perceptron/README.md

 ## Usage

 The entrance point is the script `applyTwoLayerPerceptronMNIST.m`, which trains and evaluates the performance of a two-layer perceptron.
-There are several parameters located at the very beginning of this script.
+All the external parameters are initialized at the very beginning of this script.
 They include:

 1. the number of hidden neurons `numberOfHiddenUnits`;
 2. the learning rate `learningRate`;